threepointone/redux-react-local/README.md

 more -

 - dispatch / reduce locally
-- listen on other components via redux/connect
+- listen on other 'components' via redux/connect

 local
 ---